sgenius/smatch/readme.md

 - Created *timer*.
 - A basic *game cycle* is now set.
 There's an initial screen to configure gameplay length, then the main game screen, then a *final screen* shown when the time's up.
 From here the game can restart.
 Reconfigure and then restart is not working properly yet.

+For now the games will only last 5 secs; this is to test the game cycle.

 #### In progress
 - I just figured out that I never modeled data initialization around screens.
 I might need to reconfigure some code in order to modularize this.
 It'll be needed when (eventually) more screens are added to the app flux.
 - Chip types, algorithms, and so on.